luisjodiez/luisjodiez/README.md

 - Jumped into the infra world in 2018.
 AWS, Ansible, Terraform, Linux, Python...
 A whole new world.

 # Personal projects
-- A crude FoundryVTT accessibility module using JS.
+- A FoundryVTT accessibility module using JS.
 - Some MQTT PoC with AWs and terraform.
 - Some basic PoC for Azure terraform instance creation.
 - This is a work in progress.
 I have the skills but no direction to direct them.